Have fun, see Bristol and support local children to do the same at Saturday activity days.

 This volunteering opportunity is excellent for anyone who wants experience working in schools and with young people, or is exploring a career in education/youth work.
 We've found that this project can significantly develop the following skills:

 We are happy to provide a reference to anyone who takes part in the project.

 Throughout the programme you can contact a staff member at any point if you would like additional support, or have a concern.
 The staff team will also be in touch with you during your volunteering to get feedback, which is required from all volunteers so we can continue to improve the programme.

 I feel that the training is really elaborate.
 We had a chat with Hub staff, then attended to a introduction presentation and finished a online training course, which all makes me feel prepared and safe.

 This project won't cost you!
-Branch Up takes place on campus and locations around Bristol, so all transport and activity costs will be organised for you.
+Branch Up takes place on campus and locations around Bristol, and all activity costs will be covered for you.
+If you come for pickup and dropoff transport will be covered, alternatively we will reimburse bus tickets.
 We only need you to bring your own lunch, ideally a healthy lunch to set a good example for the children.

 Volunteering for Bristol Hub is social and you’ll have the chance to meet many like-minded people.
 If you are apprehensive about getting involved, you can always chat to our staff team beforehand.

 If you are worried about attending alone, why not ask a friend to sign up with you too?
 We have had a lot of positive stories of friends volunteering together.